 I won't argue that homeless people don't make poor choices, because, in truth, everyone makes poor choices at least some of the time.
 I'd like to take a few of the most common reasons people lose housing and put them to the "poor choices" test by boiling the particular reason for homelessness down to the choice that caused it.
 You may have even made some of these same decisions yourself yet were lucky enough not to have the same consequences.
 Then again, maybe you'll read through these choices and retain the view that all homeless people deserve their situation because they chose it.
 Either way, you may learn something about choices in general.

 Homelessness is often caused by decisions.
+Here are thirteen.
 Whether or not they are poor choices is up for interpretation.